 I can’t believe it’s almost Christmas!!
 I just love this time of year.
 The streets are decorated in hundreds of fairylights, my favourite Christmas biscuits are on sale, and people just seem to be nicer and happier in general.
-And because I’m super organised, I already have all of my Christmas gifts sorted.
-Even one’s for charity!
+And because I’m super organised, I already have all of my Christmas gifts sorted!
+Even one’s for charity.
 Yep, that’s me, completely done.
 I tend to buy things throughout the year when something catches my eye, leaving only a few bits and pieces to purchase November/December time.
 It just makes the whole gift buying process completely stress free.
 Well, apart from the wrapping part.
 I’m not the best gift wrapper around, so I may just cheat this year and buy a bulk load of gift bags.
-What does everyone’s shopping look like?
+How’s everyone’s shopping going?
 You highly organised like me, or a last minute shopper?

-Ok, so completely unrelated to Christmas and the reason we’re all here (I know I know, Christmas chat is way more fun), I wanted to share with you some situations you’re bound to encounter at one point or another during your solo travels and how to deal with them.
-Because although travelling solo gives you an incredible sense of accomplishment and self fulfilment, reality is, it’s also a lot of hard work and more often than you’d like, you find yourself in uncomfortable situations.
+Okay, so completely unrelated to Christmas, and the reason I’m writing this post, is that I wanted to share with you a few situations you’re bound to encounter during your solo travels, and how to deal with them.
+Because although travelling solo gives you an incredible sense of accomplishment and self fulfilment, reality is, you’re going to find yourself in uncomfortable situations from time to time.

-Nothing makes you more aware that your travelling solo quite like dining alone.
-Yes, you’ll get a few stares, but that’s only because traditionally it’s uncommon to see people dining alone.
-But we’re in the 21st century and times are changing!
-The best way to rid yourself of that uncomfortable feeling is to bring along a good book, a magazine, or have a podcast on the ready to listen to.
+Nothing makes you more aware that you’re travelling solo, than dining alone.
+Because yes, you will get a few stares and odd looks.
+But that’s only because traditionally it’s uncommon to see people eating alone.
+Luckily though, we’re in the 21st century and times are changing!
+So the best way to rid yourself of that uncomfortable feeling is to bring along a good book, a magazine, or have a podcast on the ready to listen to.
 You’ll be so distracted by the story that you’ll forget all about those peeking a glance at you.

 You End Up Being Followed By A Stranger

-This happens more often than it should and I can speak from experience because it’s happened to me.
+Unfortunately, this happens more often than it should, and I can speak from experience because its happened to me.
 When someone strikes up a conversation with you, your natural reaction is to engage and be polite.
-But sometimes this leads to bad results so it’s always best to have your wits about you.
-Never give too much information away.
+But sometimes this leads to negative consequences.
+Always have your wits about you and never give too much information away.
 The worst thing you can do is say you’re travelling solo, so always have a cover story at the ready.
-Anything along the lines of “you’re just grabbing a bite to eat before meeting your family.”
+Anything along the lines of “you’re just grabbing a bite to eat before meeting your family” etc., can work wonders.

-This has happened to me on many occasions and now every time I board public transport in a foreign city I’m watching each stop like a hawk.
-If you find yourself in the same situation, the best thing to do is to stay calm because really, it’s not the end of the world.
+This has happened to me on several occasions, so now every time I board public transport in a foreign city, I’m watching the signs for each stop like a hawk.
+If you find yourself in the same situation, the best thing to do is remain calm.
+At the end of the day, it’s not the end of the world.
 Take your time to get your bearings and then switch lines at your next available opportunity.
 You may end up on multiple wrong trains/busses, but eventually you’ll get to your destination.
 And the more you do it, the better your navigation skills will become.

-It’s natural when you need assistance to ask a local if they speak English.
+It’s natural when you need assistance to ask a a stranger on the street if they speak English.
 If they respond, great!
-But nine times out of ten, they won’t and you’ll receive a confused look followed by a brief one sided conversation as they address you in their language.
+But nine times out of ten, they won’t and you’ll receive a confused look followed by a brief one sided conversation as they address you in their native language.
 Having printouts of where you’re going can often help, as a local may recognise the name and be able to point you in the right direction.
 Otherwise having a phrasebook or google translate on had is the way to go.

 I’m unsure if this happens out of curiosity or genuine confusion, but why would I book a room for one person if it’s not going to be just me?
 Confidence is definitely key here.
 You don’t need to be with someone to travel so be proud you’re doing the solo thing and own it.